1031 Exchange Calculator

 6

-1031 Exchange Frequently Asked Questions (2026)
+Frequently Asked Questions

 Does this calculator work for primary residence sales?

-How is boot taxed exactly?
+How is boot taxed?

-What's the difference between the 45-day and 180-day deadlines?
+What is the difference between the 45-day and 180-day deadlines?

 How accurate are the state tax and NIIT calculations?